 5 Reasons why I’ve been taking a break from travelling

 Reason 1: I was craving routine

 After a long time of moving around, the constant novelty does get old.
 Something I’ve talked about it at length already, but don’t jus take it from me, there’s lots of stuff out there about travelling for too long, like this post by a fellow travel blogger.
 When you first set out on a trip I know nothing could ever be further from your mind.
 It might be the most wonderful feeling in the world, setting off on some grand adventure, the road disappearing off into the sunset with nothing in front of you except possibilities, but it’s true.
 Sometimes you just realise that you’re a bit sick and tired and no longer care about the best time to book hotel rooms.

 Too much of anything can be bad, even awesome things like travel.
-Try eating a whole block of chocolate at once if you dont believe me.
-There are times that travel can suck harder than a big night out in Geylang (the Singaporeans reading this know what i’m talking about.. hey.. hey..?)
-It’s a grass is always greener humdinger and after 12 months of travel I needed to get some routine back into my life.
-I just felt that I needed somewhere other then my suitcase to call home for a time.
+Try eating a whole block of chocolate at once if you don’t believe me.
+There are times that travel can suck harder than a big night out in Geylang (the Singaporeans reading this know what I’m talking about.. hey.. hey..?)
+It’s a grass is always greener humdinger and after 12 months of travel, I needed to get some routine back into my life.
+I just felt that I needed somewhere other than my suitcase to call home for a time.

 Ask anyone who’s travelled long term and the same points get raised.
 I think this is often why long-term travellers tend to travel more slowly and will often base themselves in the same spot for months on end.
 The other thing that makes a routine/base appealing is the ability to pursue various hobbies and interests, that would be impossible to take travelling with you long term.
 Trust me, taking a guitar case basically anywhere with you sucks and the guitar’s already a semi-portable example of a hobby.
 Forget it if your musical calling is the double base or god forbid, the bagpipes…